The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Discussion

 One of the most serious faults Bub's quantum key distribution protocol has is that Alice has to perform measurements of two-qubit states for detection of $\{|r_{i}\rangle_{\mbox{ AC}}:i=1,2,3,4\}$.
-Because $\{|r_{i}\rangle_{\mbox{ AC}}\}$ have entanglement, Alice needs to prepare a quantum circuit, which was examined in References~\cite{Bub2001,Metzger2000}.
+Because $\{|r_{i}\rangle_{\mbox{ AC}}\}$ have entanglement, Alice needs to prepare a quantum circuit, which was examined in Refs.~\cite{Bub2001} and \cite{Metzger2000}.

 As mentioned above, experimental realization of Bub's protocol owns some difficulties.
 Because the protocol uses a two-way quantum channel, it is vulnerable to the channel loss and a noise source, compared with the BB84 and E91 schemes that make use of a one-way quantum channel.
 Moreover, in Bub's protocol, Bob has to carry out the projective measurement, so that he must not destroy the channel qubit.
 In contrast, for the BB84 and E91 schemes, Alice and Bob only need to perform an ordinary strong quantum measurement.